ESWolfson89/CS-569-UIC-CUDA-Project/README.md

 I tested this with an Nvidia GTX 460m in 2014 on Windows.
 I have not tested it since, but might port from GLUT to GLFW.

+This is an old project.
+Use at your own risk.

 MIT License